Reader Question – Why don’t you just buy dividend ETFs?

 - Horizons Dividend ETF (HAL)

 The high transparency of dividend ETFs certainly trumps the “black box” approach to many other investment products such as some mutual funds.

 Thirdly, dividend ETFs are low effort.
 If you’re going to invest in individual stocks, you need to spend some time understanding these companies.
 I read annual reports and follow metrics like yield, payout ratio, earnings per share, cash flow and company debt to name a few.
 Buying stocks means another investor is selling this company so you need to make time to understand what you are buying and when.
 Dividend ETFs don’t have this complexity.
 Dividend ETFs have built-in diversification.
 You can own dozens of Canadian dividend paying stocks rather easily in one fund.

 Why I prefer individual dividend paying stocks

-All this said, dividend ETFs are great products but there are a few reasons why I prefer to own stocks directly where I can, and I intend to buy and hold many more of them in my investing future.
+All this said, dividend ETFs can be good products but there are a few reasons why I prefer to own stocks in Canada directly where I can, and I intend to buy and hold many more of them in my investing future.

 First of all, some dividend ETFs have specific criteria and measure some constructed indexes I don’t fully agree with.
 For example, the iShares S&P/TSX Canadian Dividend Aristocrats Index Fund (CDZ) “has been designed to replicate the performance of the S&P/TSX Canadian Dividend Aristocrats Index®”.
 For a company to qualify as a holding in this product the company must have increased their ordinary cash dividend every year for at least five consecutive years, among other criteria as well.
 This is sound criteria but it also means some stellar Canadian companies that have great histories of paying dividends are not included in this product.
 Bank of Montreal is just one example that comes to mind.
 BMO has been paying dividends every year, uninterrupted, since 1829.
 Therefore, while CDZ has some great companies in it, it does tend to leave a few solid companies out.